All Products

 Index acceleration

-CREATE INDEX IF NOT EXISTS name_index_btree on table_name USING btree (name);
+CREATE INDEX IF NOT EXISTS name_index_btree ON table_name USING btree (name);

-CREATE INDEX IF NOT EXISTS name_index_hash on table_name USING hash (name);
+CREATE INDEX IF NOT EXISTS name_index_hash ON table_name USING hash (name);

 Multi-user authorization

-Plaintext-ciphertext type conversion
+Plaintext-ciphertext conversion

 Important